felixthecat1970/github.io/_posts/2022-06-02-post-standard.md

 ## FAQ:
 ### This codes is for ?
-Use in PC emulator PCX2-QT, PS3 HARDWARE CONSOLES (hdmi-component 480p-720p-1080p setups only), PS2 HARDWARE CONSOLES (with component and progressive tv setups) incompactible with interleaced signals setups like rf, rca, white/red/yellow cables.
+Use in PC emulator PCSX2-QT, PS3 CONSOLES (hdmi-component 480p-720p-1080p setups only), PS2 CONSOLES (with component progressive tv setups) incompactible with interleaced signals setups like rf, rca white/red/yellow cables.

 ### This can be used with original game disks ?
-yes, but only in ps2 consoles and ps3 fat ps2 backward compactibility models like the 60gb-20gb USA/JAPAN (Europe models is ps2 software emulation=bad compactibility/bugs) for ps2/ps3-bc use PS2 OPL homebrew cheats setup or gameshark alike devices (you need to convert codes which is hard); more easy step is have your console homebrew enabled, dump your game in pc and patch it; for more tech oriented/seasoned people "how to dump correctly" [link](http://wiki.redump.org/index.php?title=Dumping_Guides) or try imgburn app in windows, brazero or similar app (linux); you verify your original game dump in redump database [HERE](http://redump.org/discs/system/ps2/).
+yes, but only in ps2 consoles and ps3 fat ps2 backward compactibility models like the 60gb-20gb USA/JAPAN and method load cheats files format .pnach, i hear PS2 OPL homebrew can load cheats but i have not tested yet more info [PS2 OPL HOMEBREW](https://github.com/ps2homebrew/Open-PS2-Loader) or gameshark alike devices (you need to convert codes which is hard); my recomended step is have your console homebrew enabled, dump your game in pc and patch it; for more tech oriented/seasoned people "how to dump correctly" [link](http://wiki.redump.org/index.php?title=Dumping_Guides) or try imgburn app in windows, brazero or similar app (linux); you can verify game dump in redump database [HERE](http://redump.org/discs/system/ps2/).

 ### How to play in...
 Recomended official developers - collaborators sites: